 Lecture 13: Tasks of socialization II: Triangular relations based on genital instincts

 Lecture 14: Tasks of socialization III: Latency and adolescence

 Lecture 15: Tasks of socialization IV: Adulthood and old age

 Summary: The History of Psychoanalysis will be studied in the present course through the dialogue established between Winnicott and the two groups of his predecessors and his contemporary interlocutors: 1) the psychoanalysts of the Freudian lineage (Freud, Klein, the first Bion, Lacan) and 2) the dissidents or independents (Jung, Ferenczi, Balint, Bowlby, Fairbain, late Bion, Kohut).
 This study will allow to explicit, in a more precise and detailed manner than the previous module, the paradigm shift created by Winnicott (consisting in his maturational theory, his psychopathology, his theory of human nature and his clinic) and his place in the development of Psychoanalysis.

-6. Lecture: Winnicott and Klein II: Stage of concern vs. depressive position.
-Early Oedipus
+Lecture 21: Winnicott and Klein II: Stage of concern vs. depressive position.
+Early

 III.
 Winnicott´s Psychopathology I – Psychoses and psycho-somatic disorders